aijaz/octopress/source/_posts/2012/09/2012-09-22-protecting-your-users-privacy.markdown

 - bcrypt
 - Hashes
 - SecondConf
-description: Here are the slides and links from my recent talk on password security at SecondConf.
+description: Here are the slides and links from my recent Blitz Talk on password security at SecondConf.
 ---

-Here are the slides and links from my recent talk on password security at SecondConf.
+Here are the slides and links from my recent Blitz Talk on password security at SecondConf.

 **Update:** I have just posted [some followup discussions in a new blog post](/2012/09/24/more-on-passwords/).